ggpasqualino/recipe-book-exercise/README.md

 Let's create a recipe book!
 You should be able to create an empty recipe book and add new recipes to it.
-Afterwards you should be able to find the recipes in the book according to the recipes attributes.
+Afterwards you should be able to find the recipes in the book according to the recipes' attributes.

 There is a file called `main.rb`.
 The purpose of the exercise is to be able to run this file in your terminal with ruby
 ```